ivonunes/plumekit/docs/bindings.md

 }
 ```

+## Using a capability in a handler

-Inside a handler, reach each capability **ambiently**, with no `request` to thread
-through.
-The framework binds the current request's capabilities, so ORM calls use
-the request's database (`Post.all()`), and every other capability has a `.current`
+Inside a handler you reach each capability **ambiently**, with no `request` to thread through.
+The framework binds the current request's capabilities before your handler runs, so ORM calls use the request's database (`Post.all()`), and every other capability has a `.current` accessor:
-accessor:

 ```swift
 app.get("/counter") { _ in